irdutfie/irdutfie.github.io/content/index.md

 > Bachelor of Computing Science
 > Masters of International Business

-> Agile, DevOps, Offensive Security
+> Agile, DevOps, Offensive Security, Scientific Computing

 > I love a challenge and like working on
 > big complex problems that involve people